Average Energy Bills in the UK (2026): What Households Are Really Paying

 How solar reduces long-term energy costs

 Solar panels generate electricity on-site, directly replacing grid electricity — the most expensive part of most household energy bills.
-In practice, this means daytime electricity use is partially or fully covered by solar generation, fewer units are imported from the grid each year, and savings increase as electricity prices rise rather than staying fixed.
+In practice, solar generation partially or fully covers your daytime electricity use.
+You import fewer units from the grid each year, and your savings increase as electricity prices rise rather than staying fixed.
 For many UK homes, even a typical residential system can offset hundreds of pounds per year in electricity costs.

 Why battery storage makes a difference

-Without a battery, unused solar electricity is exported during the day and bought back later at a higher price.
-Battery storage helps close that gap by storing excess solar generated during the day and using that energy in the evening when demand and prices are higher.
+Without a battery, you export unused solar electricity during the day and buy it back later at a higher price.
+Battery storage helps close that gap.
+It stores excess solar generated during the day, then uses it in the evening when demand and prices are higher.
 This is particularly valuable for households with higher evening electricity use.
 See our solar battery cost guide for a full breakdown of system sizes and typical costs.

 Solar vs staying fully on the grid